 - Contact Gypsy Traveller Liaison Officer

 Gypsy Travellers living on council or privately owned sites or living in council or privately owned housing pay Council Tax.
 We can’t charge Council Tax to Gypsy Travellers living on unauthorised encampments can not be charged Council Tax, due to the lack of regulation.

 Gypsy Travellers, like all members of the community, are entitled to have accommodation which meets their needs, culture and lifestyle.
 View accommodation needs assessment of Gypsy Travellers in Grampian carried out in 2017:

 Gypsy Traveller sites are authorised places of residence which may be owned and managed by the council or privately.
 Residents on authorised Gypsy Travellers sites pay for their pitches.
 View current sites in Aberdeen and Aberdeenshire area:

 Aikey Brae Gypsy Traveller site was opened in May 2018 and it consists of 10 pitches and a site office.
 Each pitch has an electric point and a portable toilet and residents have access to water.
-The site is seasonal and is open from April to September.
+The site is open throughout the year.
 The maximum stay is for 2 weeks.
 However, this may be extended, for example, due to health reasons, in discussion with the Gypsy/Traveller Liaison Officer.

 Each applicant is assessed on their own merits.